Removing Human Error at Goods In

 Some WMS will allow you to receive your deliveries without scanning the items, and automatically record as received all items and quantities on the order.

-A WMS will make it easy to rectify by allowing a swift amendment to allocating the right products to the right PO.
+A WMS will make it easy to rectify by allowing a swift amendment to allocate the right products to the right PO.

 Unpacking goods for put away can carry unwanted surprises.
-You’ve counted them and recounted but still the 1000 items you know you ordered only adds up to 900.
-Your PO confirms the 1000 items that but so does the supplier’s delivery note, stock system and invoice.
+You’ve counted and recounted them, but the 1000 items you know you ordered only adds up to 900.
+Your PO confirms the 1000 items, but so does the supplier’s delivery note, stock system, and invoice.
 How will you prove what you actually ordered is not what you received?
-A foolproof way is by weighing pallets at time of delivery.
+A foolproof way is by weighing pallets at the time of delivery.

-A WMS can help you quickly and easily record this data and if it’s under, or indeed overweight an email can be generated to alert the supplier and rectify the situation before it turns into a potential dispute.
+A WMS can help you quickly and easily record this data.
+If it’s under or overweight, an email can be generated to alert the supplier and rectify the situation before it becomes a potential dispute.

-Weighing individual items at Goods In is also a good way of avoiding unnecessary holds up at despatch.
-Many retailers leave it until the point of despatch to weigh items for customer delivery, creating a bottleneck and risking pre-arranged delivery slots being missed with carriers.
+Weighing individual items at Goods In is also a way to avoid unnecessary holds up at dispatch.
+Many retailers leave it until the point of dispatch to weigh items for customer delivery, creating a bottleneck and risking pre-arranged delivery slots being missed with carriers.
 Not a good recipe for continued customer loyalty.

-The sooner you can record returned items and advise customers that a refund or agreed exchange is on the way, the better.
-However, doing this manually is time consuming.
+The sooner you can record returned items and let customers know that a refund or agreed exchange is on the way, the better.
+However, doing this manually is time-consuming.

-In summary, a faster and more accurate method to managing Goods In can be achieved by using a fit for purpose e-commerce WMS, allowing goods to be scanned in and automatically reconciled against a PO.
+In summary, a faster and more accurate method of managing Goods In can be achieved using a fit-for-purpose ecommerce WMS, allowing goods to be scanned in and automatically reconciled against a PO.
 Barcode scanning eliminates the margin for human error and ensures that all delivered items are correctly recorded.
 The correct stock figures will be listed online, meaning fewer oversells or missed sales opportunities.

-If you would like to learn more about how Peoplevox can help you make your e-commerce warehouse more efficient, contact us anytime for a free, no obligation consultation.
-Also visit Peoplevox Labs to see how our Free and easy to use Android Apps can help with your Goods In operations.
+If you want to learn more about how Peoplevox can help you make your ecommerce warehouse more efficient, you can contact us anytime for a free, no-obligation consultation.